massgravel/massgrave.dev/kms38.md

 ## KMS38 - Server Cor/Acor

--   Windows Server Cor/Acor (No GUI) editions don't have `clipup.exe` file.
+-   Windows Server Cor/Acor (No GUI) editions don't have the `clipup.exe` file.

--   To KMS38 activate it, you need to download `ClipUp.exe` file from [this link](https://www.box.com/index.php?rm=box_download_shared_file&shared_name=qrmkewit9ty6ah0qzk0vncyyrwo8hei9&file_id=f_747809716860).\
+-   To KMS38 activate it, you need to download the `ClipUp.exe` file from [this link](https://www.box.com/index.php?rm=box_download_shared_file&shared_name=qrmkewit9ty6ah0qzk0vncyyrwo8hei9&file_id=f_747809716860).\
     \
     `File: ClipUp.exe`\
     `SHA-256: 0d6e9f6bbd0321eda149658d96040cb4f79e0bd93ba60061f25b28fecbf4d4ef`\
     \
-    This file has digital signatures which can be verified.
-You can also get this file from official [Windows Server 2016 x64 RTM ISO](https://download.microsoft.com/download/1/6/F/16FA20E6-4662-482A-920B-1A45CF5AAE3C/14393.0.160715-1616.RS1_RELEASE_SERVER_EVAL_X64FRE_EN-US.ISO).
+    This file has digital signatures that can be verified.
+You can also get this file from the official [Windows Server 2016 x64 RTM ISO](https://download.microsoft.com/download/1/6/F/16FA20E6-4662-482A-920B-1A45CF5AAE3C/14393.0.160715-1616.RS1_RELEASE_SERVER_EVAL_X64FRE_EN-US.ISO).

--   Put the `ClipUp.exe` beside the KMS38 Activation script.
+-   Put the `ClipUp.exe` file beside the KMS38 Activation script.
 That would be either `MAS_AIO.cmd` or `KMS38_Activation.cmd`

--   Activation script will check `ClipUp.exe` in the current folder (from where script is running) and will use it accordingly.
+-   The activation script will check for `ClipUp.exe` in the current folder (from where the script is running) and will use it accordingly.

 ------------------------------------------------------------------------